-Measurement: The Florida Comprehensive Assessment Test (FCAT) was designed to measure the first four standards of Goal 3 of Florida s System of School Improvement and Accountability, with an emphasis on reading and mathematics as defined by the Sunshine State Standards.
+Measurement: The Florida Comprehensive Assessment Test (FCAT) was designed to measure the first four standards of Goal 3 of Florida's System of School Improvement and Accountability, with an emphasis on reading and mathematics as defined by the Sunshine State Standards.
 The FCAT was administered for the first time at the following grade levels in January 1998.
 The total score that students can achieve ranges from 100 to 500.

-Grade 4 Reading
+- Grade 4 Reading

-Grade 5 Mathematics
+- Grade 5 Mathematics

-Grade 8 Reading and Mathematics
+- Grade 8 Reading and Mathematics

-Grade 10 Reading and Mathematics The FCAT was expanded to other grade levels in the year 2000.
-Recently, language-impaired students scores have been excluded from the data, and a stability factor has been included.
-Additionally, a norm-referenced test component was added at grades 3-10 to permit comparison of the performance of Florida students with students throughout the nation.
-Students entering grade 9 in the 1999-2000 school year will be required to pass the FCAT as a graduation requirement in 2003.
+Grade 10 Reading and Mathematics

+The FCAT was expanded to other grade levels in the year 2000.
+Additionally, a normreferenced test component was added at grades 3-10 to permit comparison of the performance of Florida students with students throughout the nation.
+Students entering grade 9 in the 1999-2000 school year are required to pass the FCAT as a graduation requirement in 2003.
 Explanation: The FCAT will provide a comprehensive listing of what students know and are able to do as they progress through school.